The Secret Agent (1996 film)

 The Secret Agent is a 1996 British drama-thriller film written and directed by Christopher Hampton and starring Bob Hoskins and Patricia Arquette.
 It is adapted from Joseph Conrad's 1907 novel of the same name.

+Plot

+Verloc works as a spy for the Russian government.
+He is hired by a foreign organisation to cause political instability in the country.